Last Updated: 13 July, 2024

 docker info

 If you are using Ubuntu 20.04, then the Docker process starts automatically after installation and you can start using it.
-The same doesn’t happen in WSL since it doesn’t use systemd
+The same doesn’t happen in WSL since it doesn’t use systemd.
+To start the process in WSL, use the following command.

 sudo service docker start